 The Environmental Studies program is a learning community made up of faculty, students, staff, administrators, campus groups, community partners, and more.
 Our vision is the cultivation of a dynamic program at the nexus of ecology and society that enables students to address pressing environmental challenges through a combination of critical thinking and constructive engagement.
 Environmental Studies is a dynamic undergraduate minor available to students across the university, emphasizing science, policy, and the humanities in equal parts to help cultivate critical and constructive perspectives on emergent environmental issues.
 We invite you to join us in this integrative learning community.

 Minor in Environmental Studies

-The Environmental Studies (ENST) minor encourages students to explore complex ecological concerns, from food, water, and energy to biodiversity and climate change, from an interdisciplinary perspective.
+The Environmental Studies (ENST) minor encourages students to explore complex ecological concerns — from food, water, and energy to biodiversity and climate change — through an interdisciplinary perspective.
 Since these issues involve the natural sciences, social sciences, and humanities, the minor provides a foundational introduction to all three areas, and then allows students to integrate these spheres or focus on a particular aspect of their choice.
 Members of the ENST learning community will explore possibilities for transformation through grounded research, policymaking, communication, and cultural production, and will engage with environmental issues at scales from the local to the global.
 Georgetown’s mission and values, and our location in Washington, DC, help cultivate a framework for providing students with a rich and meaningful experience engaging with environmental challenges and opportunities for change.